getify/You-Dont-Know-JS/async & performance/ch1.md

 It's very common to conflate the terms "async" and "parallel", but they are actually quite different.
 Remember, async is about the gap between *now* and *later*.
 But parallel is about things being able to occur simultaneously.

-The most common programming expression for parallel processing is threads.
-A thread is essentially a queue of operations, not totally dissimilar from the event loop queue we saw previously.
-But, there are some important differences.

-Primarily, a thread handles much lower level tasks than you would traditionally think about as existing in the event loop queue.
+The most common tools for parallel computing are processes and threads.
+Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.
+An event loop, by contrast, breaks its work into tasks and executes them in serial, disallowing parallel access and changes to shared memory.
+Parallelism and "serialism" can co-exist in the form of cooperating event loops in separate threads.

+The interleaving of parallel threads of execution and the interleaving of asynchronous events occur at very different levels of granularity.

 For example: